 Dumbbell Hip Thrust

-- Tuck your chin in for proper form.
+- Tuck your chin for proper form.

-- Lower your hips down to the original position and repeat 10 times.
+- Lower your hips back to the starting position.

 Dumbbell Reverse Lunges